MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/quickstarts/xamarin-forms/index.md

 Press F5 to build and run the project.
 The Android emulator will start, then Visual Studio will install the app, and finally the app will start.

 Enter some text in the **Add New Item** field, then press enter or click the add item button.
-This will add the item to the list.
+The item is added to the list.
 Click on the item to set or clear the "completed" flag.

 ![Quickstart Android](../../media/xamarin-forms/android-startup.png)

 ## Run the iOS app

 > **NOTE**: If you are running Visual Studio on Windows, you **MUST** follow the guide to [Pair to Mac](https://docs.microsoft.com/xamarin/ios/get-started/installation/windows/connecting-to-mac/).
-You will receive errors when compiling or running iOS applications without a paired Mac.
+You'll receive errors when compiling or running iOS applications without a paired Mac.

 Right-click the `ZumoQuickStart.iOS` project and select **Set as Startup Project**.
 The "start" button in the top ribbon will show an iOS device.
 Ensure that the _iPhoneSimulator_ configuration is selected: